Adjusted Wasserstein Distributionally Robust Estimator in Statistical Learning: Abstract

 \section{Abstract}

 We propose an {\it adjusted} Wasserstein distributionally robust estimator---based on a nonlinear transformation of the Wasserstein distributionally robust (WDRO) estimator in statistical learning.
-This transformation will improve the statistical performance of WDRO because the adjusted WDRO estimator is asymptotically unbiased and has an asymptotically smaller mean squared error.
-The adjusted WDRO will not mitigate the out-of-sample performance guarantee of WDRO.
-Sufficient conditions for the existence of the adjusted WDRO estimator are presented, and the procedure for the computation of the adjusted WDRO estimator is given.
-Specifically, we will show how the adjusted WDRO estimator is developed in the generalized linear model.
+The classic WDRO estimator is asymptotically biased, while our adjusted WDRO estimator is asymptotically \textit{unbiased}, resulting in a smaller asymptotic mean squared error.
+Further, under certain conditions, our proposed adjustment technique provides a general principle to de-bias asymptotically biased estimators.
+Specifically, we will investigate how the adjusted WDRO estimator is developed in the generalized linear model, including logistic regression, linear regression, and Poisson regression.
 Numerical experiments demonstrate the favorable practical performance of the adjusted estimator over the classic one.